nv-legate/legate/docs/legate/source/overview.rst

 The `Legion programming model <https://legion.stanford.edu/pdfs/sc2012.pdf>`_ greatly aids in implementing the Legate API.
-Data types from libraries, such as arrays in cuNumeric are mapped down onto ``LegateStore`` objects that wrap Legion data types such as logical regions or futures.
+Data types from libraries, such as arrays in cuPyNumeric are mapped down onto ``LegateStore`` objects that wrap Legion data types such as logical regions or futures.
 In the case of regions, Legate application libraries rely heavily on Legion's `support for partitioning of logical regions into arbitrary subregion views <https://legion.stanford.edu/pdfs/oopsla2013.pdf>`_.